Table of Contents Search for printer HOME

 <=sea rise, ice, floods

 Paleoclimatologist William Ruddiman argued that the stability was not a coincidence.
-He amassed convincing evidence that the rise of agriculture, with its deforestation, livestock and rice paddies, had added a lot of methane and CO2 to the atmosphere — indeed enough to hold back the gradual cooling that had come in every other ice-age cycle soon after the temperature peaked.
-The well-recorded history of the most recent century or so happened to show even more unusual stability, compared with what new evidence was revealing about severe variations in earlier millennia.(68)
+He amassed convincing evidence that the increase of human population with rice paddies, deforestation, and proliferation of livestock, had added a lot of methane and CO2 to the atmosphere — indeed enough to hold back the gradual cooling that the ice record showed in every other ice-age cycle soon after the temperature peaked.
+The temperature record of the most recent two centuries in particular happened to show even more unusual stability, compared with what several kinds of new evidence were revealing about severe variations in earlier millennia.(68)

 A Paradigm Shift TOP OF PAGE